PIP replaced Disability Living Allowance (DLA) as a disability benefit for working age claimants for all new claims starting from April 2013.

 PIP is similar to DLA in that it has a daily living component and a mobility component.
 However, the daily living component of PIP has only two rates, rather than the three rates of the care component of DLA.

-Age limits for PIP are also different to DLA as it does not, at least for the present, affect children under 16 or claimants who are over pension age when it is introduced.
+Age limits for PIP are also different to DLA as it does not affect children under 16 (who can still continue to claim DLA.

 If you are receiving DLA and you were over the age of 65 on 8 April 2013, then you will continue to receive DLA and will not have to claim PIP.